PEtab-dev/PEtab/doc/development.rst

 An elaborate, monolithic format would make it difficult to understand and implement support for PEtab, leading to a steep learning curve and discouraging support in new toolboxes.
-To address this issue the PEtab format is modular and also permits modifications through extensions that complement the core standard.
+To address this issue, the PEtab format is modular and permits modifications through extensions that complement the core standard.
 This modular specification evens the learning curve and provides toolbox developers with more guidance on which features to implement to maximize support for real world applications.
 Moreover, such modular extensions